 Through the Barricades

 by Denise Deegan, 2016

 She was willing to sacrifice everything for her country.
 He was willing to sacrifice everything for her.
 ‘Make a difference in the world,’ are the last words Maggie Gilligan’s father ever says to her.
 They form a legacy that she carries in her heart, years later when, at the age of fifteen, she tries to better the lives of Dublin’s largely forgotten poor.

 ‘Don’t go getting distracted, now,’ is what Daniel Healy’s father says to him after seeing him talking to the same Maggie Gilligan.
 Daniel is more than distracted.
 He is intrigued.
 Never has he met anyone as dismissive, argumentative… as downright infuriating.

 What do you think of these books set in Ireland?

 Have a great book recommendation I’ve missed?
 Are you planning a trip to Ireland soon?
+Have you tried any of these as an audiobook?
 I’d love to hear about more about your travels and tips for books set in Ireland in the comments below!